JohnEarnest/Decker/docs/decker.md

 - _Show Transparent_ widgets are drawn without a background, allowing other widgets or the card background to show through.
 - _Show Invert_ widgets are generally drawn as white-on-black instead of black-on-white, making them suitable for display on top of a dark background.

 The canvas widget has a special behavior for _Show Invert_: instead of being drawn in black-on-white, the pixels of the canvas will _invert_ the color of anything beneath them as by the Exclusive-OR (XOR) logical operation.
+Contraptions are similar: their background image is drawn like a canvas, and then any widgets that are part of the contraption are drawn on top, respecting their own internal `show` properties.

 (Keep in mind that a "Show None" widget is not the same thing as an "Invisible" button- invisible buttons are shown and interactive, they just don't look like anything!)